CenturyLinkCloud/PublicKB/Network/vpn-client-connection-troubleshooting.md

     try again.</li>
   <li>Your Windows Firewall is blocking the required port.
 Try to disable your firewall and connect again.
 If you don’t want to disable your firewall, you can open the required Inbound/Outbound ports.
 Your remote ports are unique.&nbsp;
     You will need to email <a href="mailto:noc@tier3.com">noc@tier3.com</a> and ask what ports your OpenVPN uses or see the bullet below.&nbsp;</li>
   <li>Your physical Firewall is blocking the required port.
-(Firewall, Router, etc)&nbsp; Check with your network administrator.&nbsp;&nbsp; You can tell him/her this:&nbsp; “In order for OpenVPN to be able to connect to Tier 3, Outbound TCP and UDP
+(Firewall, Router, etc)&nbsp; Check with your network administrator.&nbsp;&nbsp; You can tell him/her this:&nbsp; “In order for OpenVPN to be able to connect to CenturyLink Cloud, Outbound TCP and UDP
     port xyz to be opened(email&nbsp; <a href="mailto:noc@tier3.com">noc@tier3.com</a> for your OpenVPN port or see the bullet below)”
     <br />
     <br />